anjalii-s/HR-Analytics-and-Attrition-Prediction-System/README.md

 HRIS integration for enterprise use

+## 🌐 Streamlit + ngrok Version (Colab)

+In addition to the Jupyter widgets prototype, I have also created a **Streamlit notebook version** that demonstrates deployment using **ngrok tunneling**.

+This version includes:
+- A modern Streamlit UI with sidebar navigation (Dashboard Overview & Employee Explorer)
+- Interactive charts built with Plotly
+- Search and sorting functionality for employee data
+- Secure public access via ngrok (Colab → web browser)

+### How to Run (ngrok version)
+1. Place your dataset file as `HR_IBM_dataset.csv` in the project folder.
+2. Open the notebook `HR_Analytics_Streamlit_ngrok.ipynb`.
+3. Run all cells.
+4. Copy the generated ngrok public URL and open it in your browser to interact with the dashboard.

+⚠️ **Note:** For security reasons, the ngrok authtoken is not included in the notebook.
+Please replace the placeholder `"YOUR_NGROK_TOKEN"` with your own token from the [ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken).

 📜 **License**

 This project is licensed under the MIT License – free to use, modify, and distribute.